karmartir/e-commerce-website-next.js/README.md

 ---

 ## Credits
 This project was initially inspired by Brad Traversy's Next.js e‑commerce tutorial.
-“All further development and enhancements are my own”
+“All further development and enhancements are my own.”

 ---